JakeSteam/blog-programming/_posts/2017-04-29-custom-alert-dialog-with-dynamic-buttons.md

     - Java
 ---

 Alert Dialogs are an excellent way of providing a confirmation screen, or letting users select from a set of options.
 However, customising them can be tricky, and they have a maximum of 3 buttons (positive, neutral, negative), all of which are positioned differently in different Android versions.
-If advanced customisation or more than 3 buttons are required, the usual method of modifying colours etc (styles) isn’t enough!
+If advanced customisation or more than 3 buttons are required, the usual method of modifying colours etc (styles) isn't enough!

 ## The Solution

 The core part of the solution is using our own layout for the alert dialog, and handling button creation ourselves.
-Once we’ve created custom layouts, they’ll need to be populated, and passed Runnables of the actions to be performed.
+Once we've created custom layouts, they'll need to be populated, and passed Runnables of the actions to be performed.

 #### Layouts

 First, a layout is required for the dialog, and for the buttons.
-Examples are available on [this article’s gist](https://gist.github.com/JakeSteam/0ee444726efb9776bcd5046ad66f9006), but essentially the dialog layout is a simple linearlayout with textviews, and the button layout is just a styled textview.
+Examples are available on [this article's gist](https://gist.github.com/JakeSteam/0ee444726efb9776bcd5046ad66f9006), but essentially the dialog layout is a simple linearlayout with textviews, and the button layout is just a styled textview.

 #### Inflating

 The parameters required to create an AlertDialog using the custom class are context (for inflating), title text, body text, and any number of `DialogAction`s.

 A `DialogAction` is a container object that holds the text to be displayed on a button, and the `Runnable` that should be run when it is clicked.
-It doesn’t need any functionality besides getters and setters, so is a very simple construct:
+It doesn't need any functionality besides getters and setters, so is a very simple construct:

 ```
 public class DialogAction {